 Yesterday’s Marketwatch by the Wall Street Journal sported an article about 10 things “plastic surgeons” won’t tell you prior to surgery (and, yes, I’ll explain the parenthesis later).
 These are things that the authors suggest you should know “before you and your wallet go under the knife.”
-But before I go any further, as a Board-Certified Plastic Surgeon, let me go on the record saying that if you and your wallet can’t afford plastic surgery, don’t have plastic surgery!
+But before I go any further, let me go on the record saying that if you and your wallet can’t afford plastic surgery, don’t have plastic surgery!
 That one’s pretty simple.

 However, they have come up with 10 things that you may or may not be told by your doctor.
 When I first saw this article, my blood pressure predictably went up, and those around me reported steam actually came out of my ears.
 But as I read more, I realize that a better title for this article is “10 things that non-plastic surgeons who are attempting to perform plastic surgery won’t tell you.”
-Clearly the original title has more pizazz.
-But, insofar as they quoted several of the leaders in plastic surgery (all good guys whom I know and respect) to support their assertions, the discussion has more to do with what real plastic surgeons (as in Board Certified Plastic Surgeons) will tell you that others won’t.
+Clearly, the original title has more pizazz.
+But, insofar as they quoted several of the leaders in plastic surgery (all good guys whom I know and respect) to support their assertions, the discussion has more to do with what real plastic surgeons (as in board-certified or board-eligible plastic surgeons) will tell you that others won’t.

 Here’s the list: